 - Minimum order quantity or prepack quantities

-- Sales terms and general ordering and delivery information
+- Sales terms, including general ordering and delivery information

-Now that you have a heads up on creating great line sheets, it's time to dive in.
+Now that you’ve got your tips on creating a great line sheet, it’s time to get started!